-Carousel have been a part of popular culture for more than a thousand years.
+Carousel has been a part of popular culture for more than a thousand years.
 The earliest known visual record of a carousel appears in a Byzantine bas relief that is nearly 1,500 years old.
 The first documented carousel in America began operating in New England around 1800.

 The heyday of the Carousel in America was between 1880 and 1920.
 In those years, skilled craftsmen hand carved realistic and sometimes highly imaginative animals and decorative pieces for the Carousel.